 We expect to continue to devote significant capital resources to fund research and development and to maintain existing and secure new manufacturing capacity.
 In order to support the initiatives envisioned in our business plan, we may need to raise additional funds through the sale of assets, public or private debt or equity financing, collaborative relationships or other arrangements.
 Our ability to raise additional financing depends on many factors beyond our control, including the state of capital markets, the market price of our common stock and the development or prospects for development of competitive technology by others.
 Because our common stock is not listed on a major stock market, many investors may not be willing or allowed to purchase it or may demand steep discounts.
 Sufficient additional financing may not be available to us or may be available only on terms that would result in further dilution to the current owners of our common stock.
-At current market prices, the limited number of shares we have available to sell severely limits our ability to use equity as a method of raising capital.
 If we are unable to raise additional funds when we need them, we may have to severely curtail our operations.